 Lameness is a problem that will affect most horses at some point in their lives.
 Up to 90% of lameness originates in the foot, but there are a wide variety of causes.
 Some of the things that cause a horse to be lame are preventable and many are manageable if caught early enough.

 While lameness is a somewhat broad term, it is characteristically defined by common signs and symptoms:

 Here are 6 common causes of lameness in horses.

 #1 – Degenerative Joint Disease

 Otherwise known as arthritis, Degenerative Joint Disease (DJD) is common in equine athletes.
-The body naturally repairs the cartilage in joints after normal wear and tear, but excessive wear can overwhelm this process, leading to stiffness and diminished range of motion.
+The body naturally repairs the cartilage in joints after normal wear and tear, but excessive wear can overwhelm this process, leading to stiffness and diminished range of motion, which can ultimately lead to a lame horse.
 Arthritis may be acute or chronic.